Gilser/liquidapps-hackathon/README.md

   1. First you'll need to install the Stripe PHP library, this can be done by 'composer require stripe/stripe-php', or you can download the library and follow the instructions at https://github.com/stripe/stripe-php.

-  2.You'll need to have a Stripe developer account if you don't already have one.
+  2. You'll need to have a Stripe developer account if you don't already have one.
 Once you have a Stripe developer account, you'll need to put your "Secret key" into the settings.php file $settings['stripe-key'].
 Your key can be found under Home -> Get Your Test API Keys in the Stripe System.

   3. You'll need to create a test customer.
 To create a test customer in Stripe, click on "Customers" on the left menu, then the "+New" button.
 For name, enter an EOS wallet address, and for email, enter your, or someone else's email.
 For description, enter "EOS Account".